FOOD&SPICES

 Korarima (grain)

-Korarima is the seed of the plant of the same name, which is called corrorima in Ethiopia.
+Corarima is the seed of the plant of the same name, which is called corrorima in Ethiopia.
 It is also called 'false cardamom'.
-It is an essential component of famous Ethiopian spice mixtures such as berbere and mitmata.
+It is an essential ingredient in famous Ethiopian spice blends such as berbere and mitmata.

-The korarima plant belongs to the plant genus Aframomum, which has about fifty species, all growing on the African continent .
-Just like mbongo and grain of paradise, it is gingery.
-The plant, like all plants in the ginger family, grows in a warm, moist environment and likes some shade.
-Korarima occurs naturally at an altitude of 1,700-2,000 meters.
+The Korarima plant belongs to the plant genus Aframomum, which has about fifty species that all grow on the African continent.
+It is, like mbongo and grain of paradise, a ginger-like plant.
+The plant grows like all plants in the ginger family in a warm, moist environment and likes some shade.
+Naturally comes korarima for an altitude of 1,700-2,000 meters.

 The plant grows to about two meters high and has elongated and pointed leaves, like bamboo.
-Trumpet-like flowers form close to the ground from January to September, which seem to emerge directly from the ground.
-They grow on stalks on the underground rhizome (rhizome).
+Close to the ground trumpet-shaped flowers form from January to September, which seem to come directly from the ground.
+They stand on stalks on the underground rootstock (rhizome).

-The white to light purple flowers often fall off on the same day they appear, making way for large reddish-brown pods.
-The moment at which this happens varies per location.
-For example, the flowering period in Kefa in Ethiopia is from June to July.
+The White to light purple flowers often fall off on the same day they appear, to make way for large reddish-brown pods.
+The moment at which this happens varies by location.
+The flowering period in Kefa in Ethiopia, for example, is from June to July.
 The pods ripen there in the months of September and October.

 It takes three years for a plant to produce a usable harvest.
-From then on, the plant can be harvested four years in a row.
+From then on, the plant can be harvested for four years in a row.
 The pods are picked when they are ripe.
 They contain red-brown seeds in a jelly-like liquid.
-Only a modest portion is sold fresh, some is left to dry in the sun.
+Only a modest portion is sold fresh, a portion is laid out in the sun to dry.

-Korarima is widely available in markets in the Horn of Africa, and is quite expensive compared to other spices and herbs.
+Korarima is widely available in markets in the Horn of Africa, and is quite expensive there compared to other spices and herbs.
 Korarima is a popular spice in West African cuisine, including Cameroon and Senegal.
-Related spices are corn of paradise (Aframomum melegueta) and Madagascar cardamom (Aframomum angustifolium).
-The first is quite common, the second very rare.
+Related spices include grain of paradise (Aframomum melegueta) and Madagascar cardamom (Aframomum angustifolium).
+The former is fairly common, the latter very rare.

 Smell and taste

-Korarima combines the flavors of green and large cardamom.
-Korarima is slightly sweeter than green cardamom and, like black cardamom, has a menthol aroma.
+In korarima the flavors of green and big (violet) cardamom united.
+Korarima is a bit sweeter than green cardamom, and like black cardamom, has a menthol aroma.
 The aroma is otherwise characterized as that of nutmeg, hence the alternative name nutmeg-cardamom.

-The seeds contain 1-2% essential oil, which contains the main flavor components
+The seeds contain 1-2% essential oil, in which the main flavor components are

 - alpha-humulene, (31.3%), 'hoppy' as in hops